mantidproject/mantidimaging/docs/user_guide/gui/operations_window.rst

 to, properties of the selected filter are automatically shown in the *Filter Properties* section.

-The [?] button next to filter selector will open a webpage will an explanation of the filter parameters.
+The [?] button next to filter selector will open a webpage with an explanation of the filter parameters.

 The right hand panel shows a slice from the original image stack, a preview of the filter applied to the slice, and the pixel intensity difference.
 Below a histogram of pixel values before and after is shown.
 The image views can be navigated as described in the :ref:`Image View` help page.